SmartThingsCommunity/smartapp-sdk-java/smartapp-core/README.md

     }
 }
 ```

-## Documentation
+3. Add your additional response logic.

+For more information on the SmartApp API reference (request/response expectations) please [visit the API reference documentation](https://developer-preview.smartthings.com/api/public), or for additional information on SmartApps, visit the [SmartThings developer documentation](https://developer-preview.smartthings.com/docs/connected-services/smartapp-basics).

 ### Required handlers

 By default, some lifecycle events are handled for you.
-If you wish, you may override them at any time by creating the definition.
+If desired, you may override them at any time by creating the lifecycle definition.

 | Lifecycle Handler             | Required | Has Default Implementation |
 |:------------------------------|:--------:|:--------------------------:|